 Raising new revenue for local government is governed in California by Prop 13, which requires that new taxes be voted on and meet certain thresholds.
 For instance, a General Obligation Bond (an increase in property taxes spread across all properties) requires that 67% of the voters support the increase.
 This means that the minority of voters, 33% can override what the majority of voters (51%-66%) determine is the best course of action.
 In Alameda County, multiple attempts to assess property taxes to raise revenue for housing and homeless issues have earned the majority of the voters support - but without the required "Super Majority" the minority coalitions hold veto power.
-In addition, special sales taxes that are regulated to specific purposes must also receive a 2/3 majority.
+In addition, special sales taxes that are regulated to specific purposes must also receive a 2/3 majority whereas general sales taxes which can be used for any purpose only require a simple majority.
 Regardless of the type of tax presented to the voters, in the last four years, several challenges to voter approved revenue streams have taken years in court to resolve - both costing funding to defend in the courts as well as significant delay in the use of the funding to support the safety net programs in desperate need of additional revenue and approved by a majority of voters.